 3. Cheating often occurs within a combination of unhealthy and dysfunctional behaviors (lying, delusions, addictive behaviors, mania, intoxication, marital dysfunction).
 More times than not, those who are cheating are not the most functional or have the healthiest relationships.
 Let me put it this way, it is usually those with unhealthy relationships or unhealthy make-up who are more prone to cheat.
 Cheating is seldom a stand alone behavior.

 4. The basic dynamic of cheating (gratification of sexual desires without accountability) is an unhealthy premise for any relationship.
+The whole idea of gratification without accountability is a recipe for instability.
 Think about how many times cheating has lying, deception, and misdirection are associated with affairs.

 Now that I have these four premises out of the way let us explore this issue further.
 One issue that is often misunderstood is how some mentally ill people use cheating as a way of self-medicating.
 In these cases, the cheating is not about enjoying themselves, it is more about coping.

 For whatever reason, they have resorted to sexual liaisons as a way of dealing with stress and the problems in their life.
 When people resort to sexual acts, such as cheating as a way of coping, it is unhealthy.
 They are choosing a potentially life-threatening way of dealing with their stress.

 The exposure to communicable diseases is only the tip of the iceberg.
 Cheating arouses the passions of irate husbands and wives, which can lead to fatal retribution.

 When cheaters have mental illness, they often do not consider the consequences of their actions, or the potential consequences.
 Consider for a moment that nearly one third of the women murdered in the US are at the hands of their own spouse, with cheating being one of the reasons cited. (yes, wives kill husbands as well-consider that 41% of domestic homicides are done by wives toward their husbands).